fommil/fpmortals/manuscript/remaining.md

 -   Inject (something about data types a la carte... seems important)
 -   Lens / PLens ... tricky, we really want to use monocle
 -   MonoidCoproduct lists of disjunction of monoidal things
--   NaturalTransformation
+-   NaturalTransformation (this maybe be useful)
 -   NotNothing (mini version of shapeless' equivalent)
 -   NullArgument (?=> ... drugged up elvis)
 -   NullResult
 -   Representable (should probably be a typeclass, X => A implies F[A]: Functor)

--   Tag
--   Tags
 -   Dual